ipfs/ipfs/README.md

 ### HTTP client libraries

-The following HTTP client libraries are either complete (marked with :white_check_mark:) or under development.
+The following HTTP client libraries are either complete (:white_check_mark:) or under development.
 All welcome contributions!
 If you would like to create a new library, please see the [IPFS HTTP Client Implementation Guide](https://github.com/ipfs/go-ipfs/blob/master/docs/implement-api-bindings.md), and [tell us](https://discuss.ipfs.io/) so we can help.

 | Language      | Client library                                            |
 |---------------|-----------------------------------------------------------|